jayholster/jayholster.github.io/README.md

 - +1 Case = -6.071 + 0.0004(Number of Civilian Workers)
 - +1 Death = -0.0383 + .000006(Number of Civilian Workers)

 The case model held a strong R-squared value of .49, while the death model's R-squared value was .31.
 This indicates that the variation in the number of civilian workers can be modeled to describe 49% of the spread in cases, and 31% of the resulting deaths.
 0.0004 represents the number of civilian workers increase that fits with the one additional case held constant on the left side of the equation.
-In other words, this model suggests that for every increase of 4,000 civilian workers, one additional case is expected for that county.
-For the death model, an increase of 600,000 workers leads to the expectation of one additional death.
+(Edited, removed incorrect interpretation, see updates below)

 Other factors are less important, as far as the model is concerned.
 However, the lack of significant relationships, for instance within the rural-urban continuum codes, and the urban influence codes, each had no bearing on the change in cases and are interestingly absent in effect.
 Additionally, median household income had little impact on the strength of any model.
 The effect of the size of the civilian workforce is isolated within this dataset.